springinwien/The-Fellowship-of-the-Code-2026/chapters/chapter-2-paths-and-choices.md

-# The Red Book of Westmarch - Chapter X: Title
+# The Red Book of Westmarch - Chapter 2: Paths and choices

 *`"It is the small everyday decisions of ordinary folk that keep the darkness at bay."` ` - Gandalf`*